Nouns in English

 Abstract Nouns

-Abstract nouns refer to intangible concepts or ideas.
-These are emotions like love, happiness, anger, etc. and ideas like justice, freedom, etc.
+Abstract nouns refer to ideas, qualities, or concepts that don't have a physical presence.
+These are emotions like love, happiness, anger, etc., and ideas like justice, freedom, etc.

 10 examples of abstract nouns: